10 Questions About Floating Bathroom Vanities

 9. How much weight can a floating vanity hold?

 Each vanity will have its own weight limit.
-However, most vanities have a range of around 200-220 pounds, while those made of solid wood could hold up to 300 pounds or more.
-This depends on the cabinet itself, how it is installed, and other factors.
-Make sure that the cabinet itself and the counter are factored into the weight limit and don’t let children sit on the vanity, for several reasons, including that it could be a safety risk related to the weight limit.
+However, most vanities range around 200-220 pounds, while those made of solid wood could hold up to 300 pounds or more.
+This depends on the cabinet, its installation, and other factors.
+Ensure that the cabinet and the counter are factored into the weight limit.
+Don’t let children sit on the vanity for several reasons, including that it could be a safety risk related to the weight limit.

 Related: How To Get The Most Space From A Small Bathroom